60+ Frugal Living Tips from the Great Depression

 - Learn to be more self-reliant by growing your vegetables or raising animals.

-Lastly, and most importantly, learn to be happy with what you have.
+Lastly, and most importantly, learn to be happy with what you have with some money affirmations.
 Learning to live below your means helps to set your expectations and become more optimistic.
 By doing this, you’ll stop spending money you don’t have, pay off debts like credit cards quicker, and start saving more for your future.

 A forty-ish web designer/developer by day, a budget & financial fanatic by night.
 I’m a mom, wife, avid reader, and DIY enthusiast who’s tracking our journey to debt freedom.
 Read More